 To create the right conditions for companies to make progress on access to medicine, help is needed from many directions.
 Through our work with governments and global health organisations, we stimulate collaboration between the public and private sectors.
 We engage with investors to share our analysis and insights, paving the way for constructive interactions with investee companies.

 We believe in the value of open dialogue for making change happen.
 By making all our publications freely and openly available, we are ushering in a new era of transparency and mutual learning between essential healthcare companies regarding access.
 We aim to bring the public on board too: with frequent appearances in major media outlets, we strive to increase awareness about what more the industry can do for global health.

 Maximum impact through targeted engagement: five key sectors

 A diverse range of companies is critical in providing patients with a continuum of care.
-Our work focuses on five key sectors: big pharma, generic medicines, diagnostics, vaccines and medical oxygen.
+Our work focuses on five key sectors: R&D-based pharma companies, generic medicines, diagnostics, vaccines and medical oxygen.
 These are sectors where a relatively small number of companies control the market, whether through dominance of manufacturing and distribution or via innovation and intellectual property rights.
 Moving these big players is therefore key for improving the scale of access globally.

 Explore our research sectors

 R&D-based pharma companies

 We influence and encourage them to make their products accessible for all.